mikependon/RepoDB/Docs/_build/html/_sources/pages/extensibility.rst.txt

 - Statement Builder
 - Repository

-RepoDb can be extended to support various data providers like Oracle, MySql, PostgreSQL and Ole Databases.
+RepoDb can be extended to support various data providers like Oracle, MySql, PostgreSQL and OleDb Databases.

 RepoDb is an ORM for RDBMS and cannot be extended for NoSql Databases.